 Main points

-Since 2015, deaths from non-communicable diseases (NCDs) before the age of 70 have fallen by 20 per cent.
-The decline in deaths caused by cancer and cardiovascular diseases has had the most significant impact.
+Since 2015, deaths from non-communicable diseases (NCDs) before the age of 70 have fallen by 21 per cent.
+The decline in deaths due to cancer and cardiovascular diseases has had the greatest impact.

-Non-communicable diseases are among the most significant causes of premature mortality among adults in both wealthy and poor countries.
+Non-communicable diseases are the leading cause of premature mortality among adults in both wealthy and many poor countries.

-The term “premature mortality” here means death before the age of 70.
-The non-communicable diseases included in these statistics are: heart attacks, strokes and other cardiovascular diseases, cancer, diabetes and chronic obstructive pulmonary disease (COPD).
+“Premature mortality” here means death before the age of 70.
+The non-communicable diseases included in these statistics are heart attacks, strokes and other cardiovascular diseases, cancer, diabetes and chronic pulmonary diseases, mainly chronic obstructive pulmonary disease (COPD).

 Targets towards 2025 and 2030

 In 2012, the World Health Organization (WHO) adopted a resolution to reduce premature mortality from non-communicable diseases by 25 per cent between 2010 and 2025.
-This was later adjusted to a 33 per cent reduction during 2015-2030 and is included in the United Nations' goals for sustainable development.
-There are eight additional targets, see below.
-The nine targets are often described as the “NCD targets.”
+This target has since been changed to a 33 per cent reduction from 2015 to2030 and is included in the United Nations' global goals for sustainable development.
+Additionally, there are eight additional targets, as shown in the figure below.
+The nine targets are often referred to as the “NCD targets.”

 Norway: positive trends for four out of nine targets

 The nine targets established by WHO to combat non-communicable diseases are shown in Figure 1.
-In addition to reducing premature mortality before the age of 70, which is target number 1, the objective is also to reduce the four most important common risk factors:
+In addition to reducing premature mortality before the age of 70, which is target number 1, the goal is to reduce the four most important shared risk factors:

 - Tobacco use